DjDeveloperr/DjDeveloperr/README.md

 ### 👋 Hey, I’m Dj

-I’m a high schooler, hobby programmer, and an open-source contributor.
+I’m a high schooler, hobby programmer, and an open-source maintainer & contributor.

 I primarily use TypeScript and Rust, sometimes Swift, C# or Python too.